ViktoriaBanda/VkNewsBot/README.md

 # VkNewsBot
-Bot VK parses three first news from onliner.by and sends their headlines and links to VK user.
+Bot VK parses three first news from onliner.by and sends to VK user their headlines and links.
 Bot works from the VKcommunity.